Privacy Policy

 19.3 Version History

 We maintain a version history of all Privacy Policy revisions, accessible upon request.
 Each version is identified by its effective date and version number.
-The current version is Version 1.0, effective March 20, 2026.
+The current version is Version 2.0, effective August 1, 2026.
+Version 2.0 corrected material inaccuracies in Version 1.0 about where data is stored, who processes it, and what security measures are in place.

 If you do not agree with any material changes to this Policy, you must stop using the Service and request deletion of your account and data before the changes take effect.